suxuekun/libpyiotcloud/README.md

 ### High-level architecture diagram:
 <img src="./_images/architecture.png" width="1000"/>

-10 docker containers and microservices
+11 docker containers and microservices

 1. <b>Webserver</b> - Nginx (contains SSL certificate; all requests go to NGINX; forwards HTTP requests to webapp or restapi)
 2. <b>Webapp</b> - Ionic (front-end web framework that can also be compiled for Android and iOS)
 3. <b>Restapi</b> - Flask with Gunicorn (back-end API called by web app and mobile apps)
 4. <b>Messaging</b> - RabbitMQ (device communicates w/RabbitMQ; web/mobile apps communicates to device via RabbitMQ)
 5. <b>Database</b> - MongoDB (database for storing device information for registered devices)
+6. <b>Cache</b> - Redis (fast key value data store used for caching information / recording temporary information)
-6. <b>Notification</b> - handles sending of email, SMS and mobile push notifications
+7. <b>Notification</b> - handles sending of email, SMS and mobile push notifications
-7. <b>Historian</b> - handles saving of device requests and responses for each devices of all users
+8. <b>Historian</b> - handles saving of device requests and responses for each devices of all users
-8. <b>Sensorian</b> - handles saving of sensor readings for each devices of all users
+9. <b>Sensorian</b> - handles saving of sensor readings for each devices of all users
-9. <b>Configuration</b> - handles providing of device configuration for each devices during device bootup
+10. <b>Configuration</b> - handles providing of device configuration for each devices during device bootup
-10. <b>OTAUpdate</b> - handles OTA firmware update via MQTTS
+11. <b>OTAUpdate</b> - handles OTA firmware update via MQTTS